PNNL-Comp-Mass-Spec/fast.ssgsea/README.md

 ### Runtime and Results

-This shows the runtime of `fast_ssgsea` running on an AMD Ryzen 5 7600X CPU with a clock speed of 4.7 GHz.
-A total of 10,000 permutations were used to calculate p-values and normalized enrichment scores (NES).
+This shows the runtime of `fast_ssgsea` on an AMD Ryzen 5 7600X CPU with a clock speed of 4.7 GHz.
+A total of 100,000 permutations were used to calculate P-values and normalized enrichment scores (NES).

 ``` r
 library(fast.ssgsea)